sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 You can always extract metadata from the database use the [sqlflow-ingester](https://github.com/sqlparser/sqlflow_public/releases) tool.

-## 5. Relationship of the setting options in the SQLFlow and this demo
+## 5. Relationship between this demo and the setting choices in SQLFlow
 ![sqlflow setting](./sqlflow-settings.png)

 ### direct dataflow (fdd), indirect dataflow (fdr)